PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``acl=newACL``: string - List of IP addresses, as a string, that are allowed to open a connection to the web server.
 Defaults to "127.0.0.1, ::1".
   * ``allowCrossOriginRequests``: bool - Whether the webserver allows cross-origin HTTP requests.
 This might allow a malicious website to read metrics provided by the API if a user's browser has valid credentials cached for the webserver while the user visits the malicious website.
 Default to false.
   * ``apiRequiresAuthentication``: bool - Whether access to the API (/api endpoints) require a valid API key.
 Defaults to true.
   * ``dashboardRequiresAuthentication``: bool - Whether access to the internal dashboard requires a valid password.
 Defaults to true.
+Setting this to false gives access to the /api/v1/servers/localhost and /jsonstat endpoints without authentication to anyone allowed by the ACL, as these endpoints are used by the dashboard to collect metrics.
   * ``statsRequireAuthentication``: bool - Whether access to the statistics (/metrics and /jsonstat endpoints) require a valid password or API key.
 Defaults to true.
   * ``prometheusAddInstanceLabel``: bool - Whether to add an instance label to every metric.
 The value of this label is set by :func:`setServerID`.
 Defaults to false.
   * ``maxConcurrentConnections``: int - The maximum number of concurrent web connections, or 0 which means an unlimited number.
 Defaults to 100.